ssttuuddiioo/chemistry-webcam/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/camsnap/issues).
+Feel free to check the [issues page](https://github.com/ssttuuddiioo/chemistry-webcam/issues).

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Studio